 Learning is the continuous, active process of acquiring new knowledge, skills, and values that bring about actual or potential change in behaviors.
 Learning occurs within the individual, building on previous educational, personal and professional experience as applicable.
 For the associate degree program, each learning experience is planned and organized to provide for individual learning needs and achievement of identified learning objectives with supplemental experiences provided as needed.
 In order to assist students to attain the necessary competencies, the faculty select a variety of clinical environments.
 In the BSN Completion, opportunities are provided for students to participate in directing their own learning within the domain of nursing.
 Active learning strategies such as on-line classes, attendance at workshops, community projects, communication with legislators, seminar days, etc. are utilized to enhance learning.

 The purpose of associate degree nursing is to prepare graduates who apply the nursing process in the provision of direct nursing care in diverse settings where policies and procedures are specified and guidance are available.
-Therefore, the associate curriculum is grounded in the liberal arts and includes professional values, core competencies, core knowledge and role development.
+Emphasis is the program is placed on development of competencies essential to the practice of AAS Nursing as defined by the NLN (Educational Competencies of Graduates of Associate Degree Nursing Programs, 2000).
 The associate degree graduate is prepared to function as a provider of care, a member of the profession and a manager of care in acute and community based settings.

+The purpose of the Bachelor of Science in Nursing (BSN) Completion Program is preparation of registered nurses for professional nursing practice.
 The nurse prepared at the baccalaureate level is a professional who has acquired a well-delineated and broad knowledge base for practice.
-Emphasis within the program is placed on role development and core competencies essential to professional nursing practice.
+Emphasis within the program is placed on role development and the essentials for professional nursing practice as defined by AACN (2008).
 The baccalaureate graduate is prepared to provide and manage care for individuals, groups and populations in diverse settings.
 The baccalaureate graduate is also a member of the profession.